jobairkhan/Peach-Pairing-Task/README.md

 ##### Rules:

-1. We should be able to pass the starting point of the Rover and the rectangular grid size.
+1. We should be able to pass the starting point of the Rover and the rectangular grid sizes.
 The first 2 lines on the input are used to setup the starting point.
 If nothing have been passed then the initial starting point of a rover is (0, 0, N)
     - 0,0 are X, Y coordinates on a grid of (5, 5)
       - Grid size is **variable**
       - 5 is the default size